Last Updated on

 PEEK is a rigid opaque industrial thermoplastic that is part of the PAEK (Polyaryletherketone) family.
 It is known for its strength and stability.
-PEEK has a semi-crystalline bond structure when it solidifies which gives it high durability, resistance to most chemicals, and resistance to moisture absorption.
-As such, PEEK is capable of handling corrosive fluids, gases, water, steam, and more that are found in high stress environments.
-Additionally, the crystalline structure gives PEEK high resistance to wear and fatigue.
+PEEK has a semi-crystalline bond structure when it solidifies, which gives it superb engineering grade characteristics.
+These properties include:

 Aerospace & Automotive